hisunnymay/community/docs/reference/annotations/vc.md

 ### Recovering
 In Recovering field, you can decide which slot to be cleared, so that slot will be asked again.
 For example, when all the slot are filled but somehow user wants to change one of them.
 If above behavior causes the slot's Value Check fails, you can choose to clear other slot's value and keep this current slot's value.
+In the example of [Overview](../annotations/vc.html#overview), bot clear the input value of current slot.

-In following example, bot keeps the input value of date but clears the value of time.
+In the following example, bot keeps the input value of date but clears the value of time.
 ::: story

 User: *Can I change the date to this Friday?*